Lark Voorhies Planning To Discuss Mental Disorder Struggles On Dr. Oz

 Will YOU be watching?

 Former “Saved By The Bell” star Lark Voorhies is planning to share details of her struggles living with a “mental disorder”, according to an announcement she’s made on Instagram.
-Recently gone blonde, Lark says Dr. Oz is going to help her get her story on into the public.
+The actress whose recently gone blonde says Dr. Oz is going to help her share her story with the public.

 Lark writes,